danissimoae/snippet-saver-go/README.md

 - Validated from backend (validation can be configured)
 - Edited in db by embedded CLI

-App provides interface and CLI for intercating with data.
+App provides interface and CLI for interacting with data.